 - In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar on low-medium speed for 2 minutes or until it is a pale yellow color and fluffy.
 Add the eggs in one at a time, and mix until incorporated.

 - In a separate bowl combine the flour, baking powder,and salt.
 Lightly mix to combine and set aside.
 Now prepare the buttermilk, vanilla, and peppermint extracts in a measuring cup.

 - Alternate adding the dry and liquid ingredients in stages.
 Start by adding 1/3rd of the dry mix to the batter, mix on low- medium speed, then add in half the liquid, continue mixing, add in another 1/3rd of the dry ingredients, mix.
 Then add in the last of the liquid, mix, and add the last of the dry ingredients.

 - Continue mixing on medium speed for another 30 seconds to make sure everything is combined.

-- Stop and mix the batter with a spatula, scraping the bottom of the bowl to make sure everything got into the mix.
-Fill the pans up half way with batter and bake for 30-35 mins depending on size of the pans.
+- Stop and scrape the bowl.
+Fill the prepared pans up half way with batter and bake for 30-35 mins depending on size of the pans.
 You will know the cake is done when the edges start to pull away from the pan and the middle is springy.